gcavalcantes/AngrealRL/README.md

 This project was initially made with the help of the [Roguelike Tutorial Revised](http://rogueliketutorials.com/ "Roguelike Tutorial Revised") for Python 3.
 It is now being expanded as a personnal free time project.

 ### Theme & Setting
 As a long time fan of the __Wheel of Time__ book series by __Robert Jordan__, I'm deeply annoyed by the lack of video games with the series as a setting.
 This is the main reason I decided to make Randland the setting for this game.
-Bear in mind that at the current state of the game nothing WoT related is implemented yet.
+Bear in mind that at the current state of the game only the enemies are WoT related.

 ### System Requirements
 - Python 3.x installed